 - You will see which applications are in the process of being updated or downloaded.

-- Just press the X next to them to cancel the download and proceed with getting the app you urgently need.
+- Just press the X next to their name to cancel the download and proceed with getting the app you urgently need.

 Check your connection